ebd622/k8s-into/session_5.md

 ```
 └── example-app
     ├── charts						# Charts that this chart depends on
-    ├── Chart.yaml						# Information about your chart
+    ├── Chart.yaml					# Information about your chart (Chart name, version, description)
     ├── templates					# The template files
     │   ├── deployment.yaml
     │   ├── _helpers.tpl
     │   ├── ingress.yaml
     │   ├── NOTES.txt
     │   ├── serviceaccount.yaml
     │   ├── service.yaml
     │   └── tests					# The test files
     │       └── test-connection.yaml
     └── values.yaml					# The default values for your templates
 ```